 The personal attention of a small college with university advantages-that's what Chipola is all about.
 To maximize your college experience, explore the many opportunities available at Chipola.
 To ensure your success, we offer a variety of support services including academic and career counseling, tutoring, and financial aid, as well as services for students with special challenges.

-We are Chipola College, and we look forward to working with you to meet your educational goals.
+We look forward to working with you to meet your educational goals.

-Dr. Jason Hurst, President
+Dr. Sarah M. Clemmons, President